Jack Carty (rugby union): International

-Carty has represented Ireland at various under-age levels internationally.
+Carty has represented Ireland at various underage levels internationally.
 He was named in the Ireland under-20s team and represented them at the 2012 IRB Junior World Championship.

 Carty was named in the senior squad for the opening rounds of the 2019 Six Nations.
 He made his debut on 24 February 2019, when he came on as a replacement in the 26–16 win against Italy in the Stadio Olimpico in Rome.